-Simply Social Kids offers social skills coaching for children with mild to moderate social challenges.
+Simply Social Kids offers social resiliency coaching for children, teens and young adults with mild to moderate social challenges.
 Our programs are language-based, so children must have good receptive and expressive language skills and be able to participate.
 Our programs offer both guided learning experiences as well as unstructured time to replicate the times of day that are hardest for kids, recess, lunch etc.

 What curriculum do you use?

 Empathy/Respect – Impulse control – Flexible thinking – Body language – Personal space – Learned optimism – Transitioning – Communication/conversation – Emotion/anxiety management – Problem solving – Conflict resolution – Sportsmanship – Perspective Taking – Mindfulness

-We use strategies and techniques that are action-based so kids and teens gain the skills needed to react quickly in social situations.
+We use strategies and techniques that are action-based so participants gain the skills needed to react quickly in social situations.
 The program is infused with the proven strategies of positive psychology.
 Director Nadine Briggs has dual graduate-level certifications in coaching children and teens and coaching children and teens with ADHD.
-The program is outlined in detail in the How to Make & Keep Friends: Tips for Kids to Overcome 60 Common Social Challenges and How to Make & Keep Friends: Helping Your Child Achieve Social Success books.
+The program is outlined in detail in the How to Make & Keep Friends: Tips for Kids to Overcome 50 Common Social Challenges and How to Make & Keep Friends: Helping Your Child Achieve Social Success books.

 What do I tell my child he or she is going to be doing?

 We recommend that you simply tell your child that they will be trying out a new after school activity and let us do the rest!
-Attending our open house or a trial group will allow your child to visit and become comfortable in our space prior to commiting to our program.
+Attending a free trial group will allow your child to become comfortable prior to committing to our program.
 For teens, we suggest telling them that they are there to interact with other teens and learn relationship skills needed to be a successful adult.